 Short-term Care: ER Visits

-In Good Samaritan Home, 11.82 Percentage of Patients
+In Good Samaritan Home, 4.51% of Patients

-Measures the number of emergency room visits per 1,000 days of short-term patient care.
+This is the number of emergency room visits per 1,000 days of short-term patient care.
+There is usually a correlation between reduced emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-In Good Samaritan Home, 71.65% Percentage of Resident
+In Good Samaritan Home, 45.98% of Resident

 Nearby Hospitals